 Ever got a phone call from a random number claiming to be an IRS agent trying to intimidate you into paying some huge sum of money?
-We all have, and hopefully none of you have fallen for it because this is a tactic used by con artists who try to impersonate the IRS and steal your money.
+Hopefully none of you have fallen for it!
+This tactic used by con artists who try to impersonate the IRS and steal your money.
 According to the Better Business Bureau, scammers will use this phone tactic, or send intimidating emails to try to steal from you as well.
 Honestly, no one has time to get scammed by the fake IRS this year, we have enough going on!
-So, lets go over some rules on how to know whether the person reaching out to you is actually the IRS.
+So, lets go over some rules on how to know whether the person reaching out to you is the IRS.

 Rule 1.
 Check your mailbox!

-- In virtually every case, the IRS will contact you through standard mail if they need to get in touch with you.
+- The IRS will contact you through standard mail if they need to get in touch with you.
 This letter will contain information regarding future correspondence from them and the easiest way for you to reach them.